FREE SHIPPING on orders over $75 International: over $250

 Baozhong

-Baozhong is grown exclusively in the Wenshan area of Taiwan, on the north of the island.
+Baozhong is grown exclusively in the Wenshan area of Taiwan, in the north of the island.
 The tea is very floral and refreshing.
 In fact, it’s very common to find cold-brewed Wenshan Baozhong in tea shops and stores across the island.

 taiwan oolong tea